data2ml/all-clip/README.md

 [DeepSparse](https://github.com/neuralmagic/deepsparse) is an inference runtime for fast sparse model inference on CPUs.
 There is a backend available within clip-retrieval by installing it with `pip install deepsparse-nightly[clip]`, and specifying a `clip_model` with a prepended `"nm:"`, such as [`"nm:neuralmagic/CLIP-ViT-B-32-256x256-DataComp-s34B-b86K-quant-ds"`](https://huggingface.co/neuralmagic/CLIP-ViT-B-32-256x256-DataComp-s34B-b86K-quant-ds) or [`"nm:mgoin/CLIP-ViT-B-32-laion2b_s34b_b79k-ds"`](https://huggingface.co/mgoin/CLIP-ViT-B-32-laion2b_s34b_b79k-ds).

+### Japanese clip

+[japanese-clip](https://github.com/rinnakk/japanese-clip) provides some models for japanese.
+For example one is `ja_clip:rinna/japanese-clip-vit-b-16`

 ## For development

 Either locally, or in [gitpod](https://gitpod.io/#https://github.com/rom1504/all_clip) (do `export PIP_USER=false` there)